 Okay, so everyone keeps saying you need a “list.”
 You know, like… an email newsletter.
 And they’re totally right!
 Email marketing is rad–you get direct access to your audience’s inboxes, where you can educate them, entertain them, and entice them to buy your stuff.
 (Over 90% of my sales are a result of email marketing!
 Wowza!)
-But where do you even start?!
+But how do you even get started with email marketing?!
 How do you create a newsletter list?
 What software should you use?
 What’s an opt in?
 What’s a double opt-in?
 How do you get people to sign up for it?
 And wtf are you going to say to them once they’re on it?!

 Deep breath, sister.
 Contrary to popular belief, email marketing is not actually rocket science.
 (It just seems like it is when you’re down here staring up at the people with a bajillion subscribers.)
 Here’s an easy roadmap to get you started!

 Step 1 – Decide what you’re going to write about.

 Let’s fast forward to a dreamy day in the future when you have a whole bunch of subscribers and you’re writing them a super engaging email.
 What’s it about?
 Tell me everything!

 “I’ll figure that out when I get to that point,” is not an answer, young lady!
 The better idea you have of what you’ll say when you have subscribers, the better you’ll do getting the right subscribers to join your list!
 So grab a notebook and start brainstorming!

 Maybe you’ll share your top homesteading tips weekly.
 Perhaps you’ll send out a monthly digest with your best blog posts and a free download.
 Or you could share customer success stories, ideas for projects that feature your products, and seasonal specials.